eksctl-io/eksctl/site/content/usage/11-customizing-the-kubelet.md

         evictionHard:
             memory.available:  "200Mi"
             nodefs.available: "10%"
+        featureGates:
+            DynamicKubeletConfig: true
+            RotateKubeletServerCertificate: true # has to be enabled, otherwise it will be disabled
 ```

 In this example, given instances of type `m5a.xlarge` which have 4 vCPUs and 16GiB of memory, the `Allocatable` amount
 of CPUs would be 3.4 and 15.4 GiB of memory.
+In addition, the `DynamicKubeletConfig` feature gate is also enabled.
+It is
+important to know that the values specified in the config file for the the fields in `kubeletExtraconfig` will
+completely overwrite the default values specified by eksctl.

+>**IMPORTANT**: by default `eksctl` sets  `featureGates.RotateKubeletServerCertificate=true`, but when custom
+`featureGates` are provided, it will be unset.
+You should always include
+`featureGates.RotateKubeletServerCertificate=true`, unless you have to disable it.